 HubSpot

-HubSpot are fully in-control of HubSpot Content Hub; they pay the developer to do what they want, and you have to pay HubSpot to cover that cost.
+HubSpot are fully in control of HubSpot Content Hub; they pay the developer to do what they want, and you have to pay HubSpot to cover that cost.
 It means that the HubSpot Content Hub has been built following a single directed plan, properly resourced and it has been built to be a powerful commercial website CMS, NOT a blogging platform you can add to!
 HubSpot also control who can write software to be used within HubSpot Content Hub.
 SO yes, there are developers creating extra features and design themes you can buy.
 BUT, and it’s a big but, all of them must pass quality control tests before they can be part of the ecosystem.
 This means that they are not going to bring your site down and they have been tested and validated by HubSpot.

 HubSpot also built the Content Hub as a core Hub within their ecosystem of Marketing, Sales, Service, Operations and Commerce Hubs.
 It’s designed to be integrated deeply with activities in these areas.
-So, while you can install the HubSpot WordPress plug in on a Wordpress site, Wordpress is not integrated with HubSpot or with any other growth system like HubSpot is.
+So, while you can install the HubSpot WordPress plug-in on a WordPress site, WordPress is not integrated with HubSpot or with any other growth system like HubSpot is.

 SaaS vs Hosted Open Source

 With HubSpot’s Content Hub being a SaaS product, there is a recurring cost that you pay on a monthly or annual basis.
-With this, you’ll not only gain access to HubSpot’s content features, but it also covers their premium hosting including 24/7 security monitoring and threat mitigation, 1:1 technical support and AI tools.
+With this, you’ll not only gain access to HubSpot’s content features, but it also covers their premium hosting, including 24/7 security monitoring and threat mitigation, 1:1 technical support and AI tools.

-You shouldn’t underestimate the massive impact in having security protection from a big SaaS provider like HubSpot in comparison to having your own server space and then having to update the software, the plug-ins, watch out for hackers and protect your site and the server space it sits on yourself.
+You shouldn’t underestimate the massive impact of having security protection from a big SaaS provider like HubSpot in comparison to having your own server space and then having to update the software, the plug-ins, watch out for hackers and protect your site and the server space it sits on yourself.
 Too many companies are complacent about security until it is too late and they face massive disruption and bills!
 So, while a cheap hosting space and free software might look like a cheaper option, it doesn’t take into account the time cost of ensuring security and correct operation.

 CMS Capabilities

 When HubSpot designed Content Hub, they built the system with marketers and developers in mind.
-HubSpot Content Hub provides hundreds of approved themes as well as allowing you to build your own from scratch.
+HubSpot Content Hub provides hundreds of approved themes, as well as allowing you to build your own from scratch.
 You’ll then be able to create, modify, and add pages with drag-and-drop layouts.

-One of the great features of HubSpot Content Hub is the way that you can build marketeer friendly page layouts that are both visually appealing and easy to use.
-You can build page building blocks in a way that doesn’t bloat the page code and also locks the site design within constraints of the brand.
+One of the great features of HubSpot Content Hub is the way that you can build marketeer-friendly page layouts that are both visually appealing and easy to use.
+You can build page building blocks in a way that doesn’t bloat the page code and also locks the site design within the constraints of the brand.
 These flexible components mean that product and service pages can vary and don’t have to follow rigid templates.

 WordPress was originally designed for bloggers to manage content.
 One significant benefit of operating a WordPress website is the vast array of third-party templates and themes at your disposal.
 Among these, some are available for free, while others may require a purchase.
 Nevertheless, when opting for a third-party theme, it's worth noting that you become dependent on the developers to consistently update their themes in line with the evolving WordPress versions.